 The Hoka Bondi is one of the most cushioned running shoes on the market.
 The Hoka Bondi 8 is a softer ride than the Hoka Bondi 7 with a revamped midsole using resilient EVA-based foam that enhances cushion and durability.
 I road test both of these shoes!
 Read on to learn more about the differences between the two Hoka Bondi models.

 It’s no secret that I am a big Hoka One One running shoe fan.
 When I deviated from my Hokas, I got injured.
 Now, I’m a dedicated Hoka wearer, no more wavering.
-So, this year I just had to try the best cushioned running shoes on the market, the Hoka Bondi 7, and then the Hoka Bondi 8 which came out in August.
+So, I just had to try the best cushioned running shoes on the market, the Hoka Bondi 7, and then the later model, the Hoka Bondi 8.

 Related: Do PRP Injections Work?
 My Experience with a Plantar Fascia Tear